skip to main content

 4. At the beginning of each school year, the principal/designee will identify a team of HCPSS employees who will receive professional development on student behavior interventions and serve as a schoolwide resource to assist in ensuring proper administration of this policy.

-5. The principal will inform all school employees that only trained and identified HCPSS employees may administer physical restraint.
+5. The principal will inform all HCPSS school-based employees that only trained and identified HCPSS employees may administer physical restraint.

-6. The principal will inform all school employees that use of prohibited methods is grounds for disciplinary action, up to and including termination.
+6. The principal will inform all HCPSS school-based employees that use of prohibited methods is grounds for disciplinary action, up to and including termination.

 7. The principal/designee will notify a parent both verbally and in writing, of an instance of physical restraint and the behavior that warranted the intervention.

-8. The principal/designee will make every effort to notify a parent immediately, but no later than 24 hours after the instance of physical restraint.
+8. The principal/designee will make every effort to notify a parent immediately, but no later than the day of the instance of physical restraint.

-10. The principal/designee will receive, investigate, and document complaints regarding exclusion and physical restraint practices.
+10. The principal/designee and Community Superintendent will receive, investigate, and document complaints regarding exclusion and physical restraint practices.

 V. Delegation of Authority

-The Superintendent is authorized to develop procedures for the implementation of this policy.
+The Superintendent is authorized to develop appropriate procedures for the implementation of this policy within the limits set forth in this policy.

 VI.
 Definitions